rerun-io/rerun-docs/docs/index.md

  - The [Rerun Viewer](reference/viewer/overview) lets you view data live or from a recording.

 ## Learning About Rerun
- * If this is your first time using Rerun, we recommend starting with the [Quick Tour](getting-started/quick-tour), and then checking out some of the [examples](getting-started/examples).
+ * If this is your first time using Rerun, we recommend starting with the [Quick Tour](getting-started/quick-tour) and then continue with our introduction for [Python](getting-started/python.md) or [Rust](getting-started/rust.md)
- * After that the [How To Guides](how-to-guides) cover common use-cases of the viewer and APIs
  * The [Concepts](concept) section will explain how to think about the Rerun architecture and data-model
  * And lastly, the [Reference](reference) covers specific primitives, configuration and API details.